“An investment in knowledge pays the best interest.”-Benjamin Franklin

 Why is it that some association group disability plans can be priced less than individual disability plans?
 Sometimes the price difference can be significant, so how can this occur?
 In fact, some association group plans insure the same highly sought-after occupational classes that individual disability insurance companies seek out.
 We are not talking about association discounts on individual plans, we are referring to plans that are developed for an association that use a group chassis.

 If the occupations are similar or the same, then the morbidity rate would be similar as well.
 So, if the morbidity rates are similar, how can the group association plan charge substantially less premium?
 Typically, the contract would need to have provisions that may have an impact on policy pricing.
-Let’s look at some of those provisions that may influence product pricing.
-(Note—the association group marketplace is dynamic, and policies will vary from company to company, so please ask your client to obtain a specimen contract to be reviewed.)
+Along with this, one of the questions people forever ask, is just how much should disability insurance cost?
+So, let’s look at some of those provisions that may influence product pricing.
+(Note-the association group marketplace is dynamic, and policies will vary from company to company, so please ask your client to obtain a specimen contract to be reviewed.)

 Individual: Most individual plans are guaranteed renewable to a certain age, usually age 65.
 The company that underwrites the individual plan can’t cancel the policy and may even have provisions so the client can keep the policy past age 65.